justinrgarrard/USEduData/README.md

 * GRADES_ALL: The count of all students in the state.
 Comparable to ENROLL in the financial data (which is the U.S.
 Census Bureau's estimate for students in the state).

-The extended version of states_all contains additional columns that breakdown enrollment by race and gender.
+The extended version of states_all contains additional columns that breakdown enrollment and academics by race and gender.
 For example:

 * Grades_ALL_AS: Number of students whose ethnicity was classified as "Asian".

-* Grades_ALL_ASM: Number of male students whose ethnicity was classified as "Asian".
+* Grades_ALL_AS_M: Number of male students whose ethnicity was classified as "Asian".

-* Grades_ALL_ASF: Number of female students whose ethnicity was classified as "Asian".
+* Grades_ALL_AS_F: Number of female students whose ethnicity was classified as "Asian".

+* G08_AS_A_READING: Average reading score of eighth grade students whose ethnicity was classified as "Asian".

 The represented races include AM (American Indian or Alaska Native), AS (Asian), HI (Hispanic/Latino), BL (Black or African American), WH (White), HP (Hawaiian Native/Pacific Islander), and TR (Two or More Races).
 The represented genders include M (Male) and F (Female).